Sauron971/Java-course-Junior/README.md

 <img src="https://san2.ru/smiles/flag-60.gif">
 # Java from scratch to Junior + preparing for an interview
 The files that remained after completing the course on the Stepik website "Java from Scratch to Junior + Preparing for an interview" are collected.
-There are also certificates of completion of this course
+Certificates of completion of the course in the repository

 ---